-Elastic Storage Server use Reed-Solomon Codes to Protect data when physical disk failure happens.
-ESS also have ability to detect disk locations and try to place data strips across disks belongs to different locations and tries to given Building Block a higher fault tolerence known as disk failure domains.
+IBM Elastic Storage Server (ESS) uses Reed-Solomon codes or N-way replication to protect data integrity when the physical disk fail.
+In addition, ESS has the ability to detect disk location.
+ESS can place data strips across disks that belong to different locations.
+This function gives ESS a higher fault tolerance, which is known as disk failure domains.

-ESS building block have 2 IO servers to provide virtual disks service to GPFS file system, bounch of physical disks was attached to both server.
-Each IO nodes serves one Recovery Group and each RG have vdisks build in Declustered Array.
-Below is a picture showing the basic structure of one Building Block providing service in a cluster:
+The ESS building block has two I/O servers that provide virtual disk services to the GPFS file system.
+Physical disks are attached to both I/O servers through several disk enclosures.
+Each I/O node serves one recovery group, and each recovery group has vdisks built in a declustered array.
+The following picture shows the basic structure of one building block that is providing GPFS service in a cluster:

-ESS support 3 way-mirror, 4 way-mirror, 8+2p and 8+3p raid code.
-Taken 8+3p as an example, there will be 11 data strips placed on 11 disks for each user data block; and when one disk failure, the blocks placed strip on this disk will still have 2 data redundancy remained on other available disks; when 3 disk failure happens at same time, there will be some user data blocks have no redundancy left.
+ESS supports 3-way replication, 4-way replication, 8+2p and 8+3p Raid code.
+Using 8+3p as an example, there will be 11 data strips placed on 11 disks for each user data block.
+When one physical disk fails, the data blocks have strips on this disk that still has two data redundancy remaining on other available disks.
+When three physical disks fail simultaneously, there will be some user data blocks that have no data redundancy left.

-ESS have the ability to known each disk’s physical location, so when place strips for each data block, it can optimize the strip location on disks by chossing disks belongs to different enclosures and disk drawers, which will give ESS a higher fault tolerance.
+ESS has the ability to know each physical disk’s location.
+When ESS places strips for each data block, it can optimize the strip location by choosing disks that belong to different enclosures and disk drawers, which will give ESS a higher fault tolerance.

-DCS3700 disk enclosure have 5 disk drawers, each disk drawer carry 12 disks; this picture show a ESS GL6 have 6 DCS3700 disk enclosures.
-When ESS need to write a 8+3p stripe, it will try to put 11 strips on different enclosures and drawers, the red color disk is the chosen 11 disks to put this 11 strips; From this picture showing, we will see each enclosure will only have 2 strips at most, and when one entire disk enclosure lost, will only have 2 strip lost; Stripes still one data redandancy, since strip also chossen to put data on different disk drawers, so now, ESS still have one drawer’s disks can be lost, the remain redundancy is one drawer.
+The DCS3700 disk enclosure has five disk drawers.
+Each disk drawer carries 12 disks.
+This picture shows an ESS GL6 that has six DCS3700 disk enclosures.
+When ESS needs to write an 8+3p RAID code stripe, it puts 11 strips on different enclosures and drawers.
+The disks in the color red are the chosen 11 disks to put the 11 strips on.
+In this picture, we see each enclosure only have two strips at most.
+When one entire disk enclosure is lost, this 8+3p stripe would only lose tow strips and would still have one data redundancy.
+Since ESS also put strips on different disk drawers, it still can lose one disk drawer.
+The remaining data redundancy is one disk drawer.

-This Recovery Group have user vdisks of 4 way-mirror and 8+3p RAID Code, with no disk failures in 6 disk enclosures, the fault tolerance for 8+3p vdisk is “1 enclosure + 1 pdisk” which means this ESS can have 1 disk enclosure plus 1 pdisk (not belongs to this enclosure) can be missing at same time and ESS can still keep data integrity to provide service. ( This type of disk enclosure don’t have drawers, if it’s DCS3700, it will show “1 enclosure + 1 drawer”)
+This Recovery Group has user defined vdisks of 4-way replication and 8+3p RAID Code.
+With no disk failures in all of its six disk enclosures, the fault tolerance for 8+3p vdisk is “1 enclosure + 1 pdisk,” which means that this ESS can have one disk enclosure plus one pdisk (that does not belong to this enclosure) fail simultaneously without ESS losing its data integrity.
+In DCS3700 disk enclosures that have disk drawers, the fault tolerance should be “1 enclosure + 1 drawer.”

-At this point, ESS still have 1 pdisk fault tolerance.
-After missing disks of enclosure back, ESS will start rebuild and rebalance process to restore the fault tolerance.
+At this point, ESS still has one pdisk fault tolerance.
+If this disk enclosure is powered on, ESS will bring the pdisks back to the OK state and start rebuilding and rebalancing the process to restore the full fault tolerance.